We’re Here to Support Your Education

 How will your decisions today affect where you are tomorrow?
 What will your legacy be?
 How do you want your time at Saint Joseph’s College to be remembered?

 Make your mark by becoming a Peer Mentor.

 Peer Mentors are certified student leaders that serve as a resource to the first-year student population as they embark on their new college experience.
-Peer Mentors engage in leadership and professional development training allowing them to co-instruct the First-Year Experience Seminar (FY 101) course, required for all first-year students, with an on-campus faculty or staff member.
+Peer Mentors engage in leadership and professional development training allowing them to co-instruct the First-Year Experience Seminar (FY101) course, required for all first-year students, with an on-campus faculty or staff member.
 Peer Mentors also host a variety of First-Year Experience (FYE) Programs to help foster community and support for the first-year students.

 Each first-year student is assigned a Peer Mentor, who is available to them inside and outside of the classroom.